synheart-ai/synheart-wear-cli/README.md

 - Python 3.11 or higher
 - pip (Python package manager)
-- Access to the parent repository structure (if using local dependencies)
+- Access to the internal libraries (included in this repository):
-  - This CLI tool expects to be part of a monorepo with `libs/py-cloud-connector` and `libs/py-normalize` directories
+  - `libs/py-cloud-connector`: OAuth token management for wearable vendors
-  - For standalone installation, ensure these dependencies are available
+  - `libs/py-normalize`: Data normalization utilities for vendor-specific formats

 ## 🚀 Installation